-Sideways Brewery offers an ever-changing menu of small batch artisan ales using seasonal specialty ingredients that are grown on the farm.
-The tasting room offers no taps, instead pouring directly from our bottles for guided tastings and real ale by the glass or purchase bottles to be enjoyed on the property or taken home.
-They also hand craft hard jun kombucha and serve locally made soda and wines.
-Guests may walk the farm to see beer ingredients growing, view farm animals grazing or pick their own flowers.
+Sideways Brewery offers an ever-changing menu of small-batch artisan ales using seasonal specialty ingredients that are grown on the farm.
+The tasting room offers no taps, instead of pouring directly from our bottles for guided tastings and real ale by the glass or purchase bottles to be enjoyed on the property or taken home.
+They also handcraft hard jun kombucha and serve locally made soda and wines.
+Guests may walk the farm to see beer ingredients growing, view farm animals grazing, or pick their own flowers.

 Sierra Nevada Brewing Company has set the standard for artisan brewers worldwide as a winner of numerous awards for a wide variety of beers and ales, including the legendary Pale Ale.
 Sierra Nevada’s east coast brewing, bottling and distribution operation in Mills River is located 10 miles from downtown Hendersonville, south of Asheville.
 The Taproom offers 20 beers on tap.
 The restaurant serves farm-to-table dishes that are mainly supplied locally.
 Located in Henderson County on approximately 90 acres along the French Broad River.